dhananjaypai08/Arctic/README.md

 ### 3. Transfer Assets
 - Call the `bridgeOut` function on the source chain to initiate a transfer.
 - The relayer will call `bridgeIn` on the destination chain to complete the transfer.
+Note : **This creates a type of your own canonical bridge via the relayer** The relayer architecture is a p2p based intent solver currently in progress and is being built in Rust Open Question : Oracle Support ?

 ### 4. Example Usage
 ```solidity